Small firm. Deep water.

 Findings carry their sources, so you can verify them instead of taking them on faith.

-Outreach leads with email and web form, in Japanese.
+Outreach leads with email and web form, in Japanese — unsolicited phone calls are not our default channel.
 Respectful, and it works.

 Text-first working